Launching a product can be one of the most exciting (and stressful) times for your business.

 Does it stand out or offer something nobody else on the market has?
 If not, you may want to reconsider whether you want to continue with this specific product.

 “Your product has to be great.
 It must be tested and resonate with your target audience.
-Untested products that receive bad or no reviews won’t last.”
+Untested products that receive bad or no reviews won’t last,” says Leo Carrillo, former Associate Director of Amazon & Marketplace Growth at Tinuiti.

 3. Test Your Product (And Then Test It Again)